Garlic Cheddar Corn Muffins

 - 2 (about 8 1/2-ounce) packages corn muffin mix (like Jiffy)

 - 2 cups canned corn, drained

 - 3 garlic cloves, minced

-- 2/3 cup light sour cream (can also use plain Greek yogurt if desired)
+- 2/3 cup light sour cream (or plain Greek yogurt)

 - 2/3 cup low fat buttermilk

 - 2 large eggs